dieterich-lab/AppleDashboard/README.md

 ## Data ##
-The josn files from the ZIV study are used for this branch.
+The json files from the ZIV study are used for this branch.
 The example files are located in the directory [dataset_example](https://github.com/dieterich-lab/AppleDashboard/tree/ZIV_development/dataset_examples) directory.

 ## Setup production ###